takeyamayuki/RESTuino/README.md

 Specify the target GPIO pin by URI.

 ### POST
 Use `POST` to set the status of a pin in the same way as arduino.

-request body:
+Request body:
 - `digitalRead`
 - `digitalWrite`
 - `analogRead`